-Other free NAU alumni benefits include NAU Match!, an alumni mentoring program; an alumni webinar series, for and by alumni; career services support; and tuition free courses (alumni, to stay current in their fields, may audit courses previously taken and passed at NAU).
+Other free NAU alumni benefits have included NAU Match!, an alumni mentoring program; an alumni webinar series, for and by alumni; career services support; and tuition free courses (alumni, to stay current in their fields may audit courses previously taken and passed at NAU).

-NAU annually recognizes distinguished alumni service in terms of community involvement and/or professional accomplishment at several of the campuses, a tradition that has recently been expanded to include other NAU sites and graduations.
-NAU alumni are encouraged to assist fellow alumni who are seeking employment and career advancement by sharing information regarding employment opportunities with NAU's career services department, the alumni office, or through NAU Connect.
-Job search assistance on a long-term basis is available at no added charge to alumni through the campus career services department.
+NAU annually recognizes distinguished alumni service in terms of community involvement and/or professional accomplishment.
+NAU alumni are encouraged to assist fellow alumni who are seeking employment and career advancement by sharing information regarding employment opportunities with NAU's success coaches, the alumni office, or through NAU Connect.
+Job search assistance is available at no added charge to alumni through NAU success coaches.

 Referral of prospective students to the university by alumni is also welcomed.
-Alumni may activate involvement, and begin to receive the National News quarterly newsletter, on the NAU website at www.national.edu/Alumni.
-To receive the weekly Maverick Way Bulletin, sign up at nauconnect.com.
+Alumni may activate involvement, and begin to receive the National News quarterly newsletter, on the NAU website at www.national.edu/Alumni and join NAU Connect for free at nauconnect.com.
 Alumni can also share updated contact information, ask questions or share successes directly with the alumni office at alumni@national.edu.
 Please keep the alumni office informed of name, employment, and directory data changes through the university website and alumni link.